Kaljurand/net-speech-api/tools/gf/README.md

 which are not necessarily different.
 The server would then need to post-process the linearizations to preserve only the first, or to preserve only the different ones and return them in a container format.
+Another example of ambiguity is the phrase "10 minutes in seconds" where `minutes' and `seconds' can either refer to time or angles.
+This ambiguity might not reveal itself in natural language concrete syntaxes, but would in a mathematical syntax (`sec' vs `"').